 In time, you can explore more about the financial products available, such as ISAs, pensions and others.
 And once you get used to your automated payment, you’ll become confident to increase the amount you save.

 So, just make a start.
-Open up a separate savings account, if you don’t have one already, and set up a standing order with your bank.
+Open up a separate savings account, if you don’t have one already.
+Set up a standing order with your bank.
 Then sit back and let your money and automatic payments do the work.

 Often, a feeling of overwhelm, competing priorities and procrastination prevents action.
 Financial coaching can help you gather your thoughts, prioritise, and keep motivated.
 Breaking it all down into small, step by step actions will get the results you want.

-Hit the buttons below to arrange an initial chat and / or to receive weekly updates by email:
+Hit the buttons below to arrange an initial chat and / or to receive my weekly newsletter with more thoughts about money and lifestyle.